gnunn1/modernize-apps-jboss/docs/cdk-docs/md/03-mono-to-micro-part-1.md

 the class as a JPA entity, **@Table** customizes the table creation process by defining a table name and database constraint and **@Id** marks the primary key for the table.

-WildFly Swarm configuration is done to a large extent through detecting the intent of the developer and automatically adding the required dependencies configurations to make sure it can get out of the way and developers can be productive with their code rather than Googling for configuration snippets.
+Thorntail (ex-WildFly Swarm) configuration is done to a large extent through detecting the intent of the developer and automatically adding the required dependencies configurations to make sure it can get out of the way and developers can be productive with their code rather than Googling for configuration snippets.
 As an example, configuration database access with JPA is done